 Black rock cliff diving

-Every night at sunset, the Sheraton Maui Resort puts on a simple show at Kaʻananapli Beach – a diver climbs up a rocky outcrop at the end of the beach, torch in hand, and then jumps off the 30-foot cliffs into the water.
+Every night at sunset (just before their Luau), the Sheraton Maui Resort puts on a simple show at Kaʻananapli Beach – a diver climbs up a rocky outcrop at the end of the beach, torch in hand, and then jumps off the 30-foot cliffs into the water.

 The dive, which has been taking place since 1963, pays homage to a Hawaiian legend that Maui’s last king, Kahekili, once made the same leap.
 Though it is now part of a major tourist area, Black Rock is a sacred space for Native Hawaiians, believed to be a portal to the afterlife.